 Our Compensation Committee administers the Amended 2018 Plan (except the automatic grant program, which is administered by our Board, subject to the terms of such program) and may delegate authority to administer the Amended 2018 Plan to a subcommittee of non-employee directors.
 Our Compensation Committee may, at any time, revest in itself some or all of the power delegated to such a committee.
 The Compensation Committee and any other committee of non-employee directors to whom the Compensation Committee may delegate authority to administer the Amended 2018 Plan are each considered to be a Plan Administrator for purposes of this Proposal No. 3.
 Subject to the terms of the Amended 2018 Plan, the Plan Administrator may determine the recipients, the types of awards to be granted, the number of shares of our common stock subject to or the cash value of awards, and the terms and conditions of awards granted under the Amended 2018 Plan, including the period of their exercisability and vesting, subject to the minimum vesting requirement described under "-Minimum Vesting Requirement" below.
-The Plan Administrator also has the authority to provide for accelerated exercisability and vesting of awards.
-Subject to the limitations set forth below, the Plan Administrator also determines the fair market value applicable to an award and the exercise or strike price of stock options and stock appreciation rights granted under the Amended 2018 Plan.
+The Plan Administrator also determines the fair market value applicable to an award and the exercise or strike price of stock options and stock appreciation rights granted under the Amended 2018 Plan.